lkalajzic/shodo-course/meta_ads_copy.md

 → Mushin: the no-mind flow state
 → Ichigo ichie: this stroke will never exist again

-Master Kenji Tanaka has practiced this in Kamakura for 40 years.
-He's teaching it online for the first time.
+Master Kaoru Tanaka has practiced this in Kamakura for 40 years.
+She's teaching it online for the first time.

 You'll create art with ink and brush.
 Frame pieces for your walls.
 Make gifts that carry meaning.
 Express what you can't put into words.